Interest & Dividends Tax Frequently Asked Questions

 What is the Interest and Dividends Tax (I&D Tax)?

-It is a tax on interest and dividend income.
+It is a tax on interest and dividends income.

 Who pays it?